 Some Alaskan peat has been building up for over 14,000 years and can be as much as 30 feet thick.
 Throughout that time, the plants have been pulling carbon from the atmosphere to use for growth through photosynthesis.
 But when the plants die, their carbon gets buried under water and does not return to the atmosphere.
 This means that peat is keeping carbon out of the atmosphere that might otherwise contribute to climate change.

 When peatlands warm and dry, the peat breaks down (oxidizes) and releases carbon to the atmosphere as CO2 and accelerates climate warming in a positive feedback.
 For this reason, geologists are monitoring peatland degradation worldwide as an added source of greenhouse gas emissions.

 Thankfully, the peatlands on the Kenai Peninsula are still mostly intact, although human development and warmer summers are posing an increasing risk of their loss and degradation.

-Homer Drawdown chose the Peatland Project in recognition that landscape change and land-use management issues are crucial to the mitigation of global warming.
+In 2021, Homer Drawdown chose the Peatland Project in recognition that landscape change and land-use management issues are crucial to the mitigation of global warming.